sivasonaiv/my-notes/spark/streaming.md

 usually allow setting watermarks to limit how long they need to remember old data.
 Watermarks can also be used to control when to output a result for a particular event time window (e.g., waiting until the watermark for it has passed).

+Structured Streaming does not let you perform schema inference without explicitly enabling it.
+You can enable schema inference for this by setting the configuration spark.sql.streaming.schemaInference to true.